stephenry/q/README.md

   of three pipeline stages and implements a small RISC-like assembly language, with specialized instructions to handle synchronization between memory banks.
-* A DSP-like multibanked arrange is implement to allow data to be enqueued and dequeued from the sorted while the sort algorithm is taking place.
+* A DSP-like multibanked arrangement is implemented to allow data to be enqueued and dequeued from the sorter while it is active.
 In this case, the advantage of such a scheme is perhaps minimal as the overall duration of the sort operation vastly exceeds the time taken to load and deload the unsorted and sorted states.
+Its presence adds some additional complexity when synchronizing with the controller, which is the objective of this exercise.
 * Aside from the complexity of the quicksort algorithm itself when implemented in hardware.
 One must also consider the overhead associated with the stack memory which is necessary to maintain the